Amarok79/Amarok.Events/README.md

 The event is declared as *getter-only property* of type **Event\<T>**, where **T** represents the type of event argument.
 This can be any type.

-The implementation class  initializes a field of type **EventSource\<T>** and implements the getter-only event property.
+The implementation class  of that interface then initializes a field of type **EventSource\<T>** and implements the getter-only event property.

     internal sealed class FooServiceImpl : IFooService
     {